ubc-library-rc/intro-AGOL/create-a-web-map.md

 You can also create bookmarks using the Bookmarks tool by bookmarking different locations and saving your map.

-Now we’ll try adding data to the map using different methods.
+Next we’ll try adding data to the map using different methods.